 Fatigue

 Most women who’ve confirmed with their doctor that they’re pregnant report feeling frequent episodes of fatigue.
-Not only do they nap when they usually wouldn’t, but they also can’t seem to kick the sleepiness no matter how much sleep they get or how hydrated they are.
+Not only do they nap when they usually wouldn’t, but they also seem unable to shake off the sleepiness, regardless of how much sleep they get or how hydrated they are.
 The reason?
 As levels of progesterone (a hormone emitted from the ovaries) rise, women feel more exhausted than usual.

 Increased Urination